mobarski/morty/README.md

 The system is now able to compile VM ASM and to execute it.
 It's ready for running experiments "how feature X should be compiled and how it affects the performance".

-First [benchmarks](benchmark.md) are looking good - VM achieves 0.7GHz on a 3.5GHz machine.
+First [benchmarks](benchmark.md) are looking good - VM requires ~5 CPU instructions per VM instruction.

 ## Index